 Our students and staff engage in formation experiences using connections that have been established and nourished by our community with the local indigenous population.

-We celebrate events such as Reconciliation Week and Naidoc Week with whole school focuses and liturgy.
-Students learn about the rituals and traditions of the original custodians our our land through planned experiences and also visits at appropriate times in the year from local elders.
+We celebrate events such as Reconciliation Week and NAIDOC Week with whole school focuses and liturgy.
+Students learn about the rituals and traditions of the original custodians of our land through planned experiences and also visits at appropriate times in the year from local elders.